discordx-ts/discordx/docs/docs/general/dependencyInjection.md

 }
 ```

-when running the above code, your `database` will be injected into your `Example` class and when you ask your
+When running the above code, your `database` will be injected into your `Example` class and when you ask your
 container for `Example` you always receive the same instance of the class `container.resolve(Example);`

 If you do not mark the class as `@injectable()` you will get an error thrown from TSyringe telling you where is no